albertusk95/maximum-likelihood-estimator/README.md

 Currently supports:
 * normal distribution: `normal`
 * exponential distribution: `exp`
+* binomial distribution: `binomial`

 ### column

-The column name that provides a set of observations
+The column name that provides a set of observations.

+### success_event

+For binomial distribution.

+It denotes the observation whose probability will be calculated.

 ### source

-The information of the source data
+The information of the source data:
 * `format`: supported file formats are `csv` and `parquet`
 * `path`: path to the source data